kssteven418/Squeezeformer/README.md

 * You can test on other Squeezeformer models by changing `--config` and `--saved`, e.g., Squeezeformer-L or Squeezeformer-M.

 ## Citation
-AdaHessian has been developed as part of the following paper.
+Squeezeformer has been developed as part of the following paper.
 We appreciate it if you would please cite the following paper if you found the library useful for your work:

 ```text
 @article{kim2022squeezeformer,